cia-cygy/Combat_BrowserCacheSmuggling_PythonCode/README.md

 As the name suggests, this code is intended to delete .dll files from browser cache folders as the only scenario where a .dll file is stored in a browser cache folder is when the PC is under Browser Cache Smuggling attack.

+My idea is to keep updating this code to make it an automatic and seamless process of deleting .dll files as soon as they are cached by the browser.

 I came to know about this attack from the following article: https://cybersecuritynews.com/teams-malware-via-browsers-cache-smuggling/amp/